levithas/Thermomanometer-Present/README.md

 The microcontroller is powered by the build-in USB port.

 ### Motivation
-This tool is created by a group of students as a gift for a very, very, very talented and generous colleague!
+This tool was created and is maintained by a group of students as a gift for a very, very, very talented and generous colleague!
 ![A rubber duck for the crowd, a proud scout](Assets/duck.png)